 But now you need to take a nap after grocery shopping and doing a load of laundry.

 Well, unfortunately for us all, a loss of energy is normal with age.

-As you get older, you lose mitochondria, the powerhouses of your cells.
+As you get older, you lose precious mitochondria, the powerhouses of your cells.
 Your body also creates less adenosine triphosphate (ATP), a molecule that’s like the energy delivery man.
-It drops off delightful packages of energy that keep your cells going.
+When optimal, it drops off delightful packages of energy that keep your cells going.
 But when this delivery man stops coming as frequently, your cells get depleted.

-On top of all that, there are other factors that can zap you as you get older, like depression, chronic diseases, and certain medications.
+On top of all that, other factors can zap you as you get older, like depression, chronic disease and certain medications.

 But the big question is: What can you do to restore that youthful zest, so you don’t feel like a zero-energy zombie for the rest of your life?